Large Format Graphic Design Guidelines

 Tip: Images with the sufficient resolution for large format graphic design are not available on the internet.
 A majority of online stock photo merchants cater to magazines and web clients.
 Those looking for high-resolution images are advised to buy the images’ raw files directly from the photographers.
-However, images with resolutions as low as 72 dpi appears just fine from the average viewing distance of 5 feet, but the quality may appear wanting to the trained eye.
+However, images with resolutions as low as 72 dpi appear just fine from the average viewing distance of 5 feet, but the quality may appear wanting to the trained eye.

 Color Management Geeks: We have established that GRACoL CMYK profile is ideal for the most accurate results.

 Rich Black: We recommend using C30 M20 Y20 K100 to achieve that rich yet neutral black color as the ink measurement is just right.
 Using more ink than this will ruin the final product.
-Additionally, using specs where the K value is lower than other values will also ruin the final product.
+Additionally, using specs where the K value is lower than other values will also destroy the final product.

 Transparencies: We do not work with transparent (unflattened) artwork.
-This is because transparency often results in unpredictable shifts in your color profiles.
+That is because transparency often results in unpredictable shifts in your color profiles.
 As such, you should note that we flatten all transparent artwork before production.
 Additionally, we will not be held responsible for any shifting of colors that arises from color space conversion or flattening.

 PMS Color Matching: As mentioned earlier, we only work with CMYK inks.
 To this end, we try our best to match all purchased PMS Color Matches with their CMYK equivalents.
 However, it is important to note that Photos and Gradients do not have matching colors.